Sammy20207109/DyCo-RL/README.md

 </div>
 </div>

 Reinforcement Learning with Verifiable Rewards (RLVR) has recently become a strong way to improve visual reasoning in Multimodal Large Language Models (MLLMs), but most existing methods still treat all tokens equally during optimization.
 This ignores an important fact: different tokens actually serve different roles—some need to focus more on images, while others depend more on text context.
 Through token-level attention analysis, we find that many reasoning errors come from cross-modal misalignment, where visual-related tokens fail to fully attend to images and text-related tokens underuse surrounding context.

 We further verify this through intervention experiments, showing that this mismatch directly leads to performance drops.
 Based on these insights, we introduce DyCo-RL, a simple and plug-and-play method that dynamically adjusts cross-modal coordination at the token level during RLVR training.
 Specifically, we estimate each token’s functional role using Fisher–Rao geodesic distance between modality-specific attention patterns, and use a modality attention ratio as a signal to reweight token-level advantages in policy optimization.

+DyCo-RL is compatible with multiple RLVR algorithms, including GRPO, GSPO, DAPO, and SAPO, and brings consistent gains when applied to Qwen2.5-VL-3B/7B, improving performance by an average of +1.5% across both visual perception and mathematical reasoning benchmarks.